tanishchavaan/SHISYNERSIX/README.md

-# Ocean Hazard Reporting & Monitoring Platform
+# Integrarted Platform for Crowdsourcing Ocean Hazard Reporting and Social Media Analytics
+# We have also used lovable to see how the front end looks .Click on https://oceanwatch-citizen-pulse.lovable.app to understand our vision
 ### Built with support from INCOIS (Indian National Centre for Ocean Information Services)

 ---